 This model brings welcome independence to the teams and relieves the SBU of the management requirements of a centralized data science team.
 It solves problems with team sizing and communications.
 It also solves the ownership and motivation issues that exist in fully decentralized models.

 d.
 Local rather than global optimization .
 When there is no central ownership over metrics and key results, teams choose metrics and projects that lead to local optimization.
-Further, in this scenario, teams are incentivized to compete and ignore cannibalization effects.
+Further, in this model, teams are incentivized to compete and ignore cannibalization effects.
 Local optimization is a drawback of all fully distributed models.

 The democratic model

 a.
 Difficulty in mastering everything and maintaining data best practices.
-Usually, people are mostly specialized and interested in a particular set of topics and tasks.
+Usually, people are mostly specialized and interested in a particular set of tasks.
 Being skilled at a company’s engineering stack is already a big feat.
 It is fine to offload design work and product work and data work.
 Data scientists enforce good data practices within the organization.

 b.
 Dashboards are not data science.